 Choose your problems:

-Problems don’t go away they change, so why not choose the problems that you have.
-If you’re worried about the problem of being overweight, why not turn that to the problem of getting to the gym every day.
-If your problem feels overwhelming, choose a chunk of the problem and tackle it until you are ready, then select the next piece of the problem.
+Problems don’t go away they change, so why not choose the issues that you have.
+If you’re worried about the issue of being overweight, why not turn that to the question of getting to the gym every day.
+If your problem feels overwhelming, choose a chunk of the problem and tackle it until you are ready, then select the next piece of the puzzle.

 If you have time to worry about the future, things must be ok right now!
 The present moment is all we have don’t miss it.